-- 1. After conferring with the MiT Director, the College Faculty meets with the Cooperating Mentor Teacher, the Principal, and the Teacher Candidate to understand/share clearly the reason for the request to withdraw the Candidate prior to the conclusion of the allocated time. - 2.
-Unless the withdrawal is being requested for a situation beyond the Teacher Candidate's control, all parties involved will determine the merits of attempting a trial resolution.
+- 1. After conferring with the MiT director, the college faculty meets with the mentor teacher, the principal, and the teacher candidate to understand/share clearly the reason for the request to withdraw the candidate prior to the conclusion of the allocated time. - 2.
+Unless the withdrawal is being requested for a situation beyond the teacher candidate's control, all parties involved will determine the merits of attempting a trial resolution.
 If there is agreement to a trial period, a reasonable amount of time will be given for that strategy to be enacted within the original specified dates for the student teaching assignment. - 3.
-If a resolution of the problem is not possible, the Teacher Candidate is removed from the assignment under the coordination of the Education Field Experience Officer and the designated school district administrator responsible for student teaching assignments. - 4.
-All final recommendations for withdrawal from student teaching are articulated in writing by the College Faculty, with a rationale based either on inappropriate teaching (and in reference to the student teaching assessment rubric) or on the conditions beyond the Teacher Candidate's control that are responsible for the withdrawal, and transmitted to the Teacher Candidate, the Education Experience Officer, and the MiT Director. - 5.
-The MiT faculty team in consultation with the Education Field Experience Officer and MiT Director will determine the future status of the MiT candidate for continuing in student teaching and in the MiT program.
+If a resolution of the problem is not possible, the teacher candidate is removed from the assignment under the coordination of the placement officer and the designated school district administrator responsible for student teaching assignments. - 4.
+All final recommendations for withdrawal from student teaching are articulated in writing by the college faculty, with a rationale based either on inappropriate teaching (and in reference to the student teaching assessment rubric) or on the conditions beyond the teacher candidate's control that are responsible for the withdrawal, and transmitted to the teacher candidate, the placement officer, and the MiT director. - 5.
+The MiT faculty team in consultation with the placement officer and MiT director will determine the future status of the teacher candidate for continuing in student teaching and in the MiT program.